-Recruiting Study sites is underway
+Recruiting Districts and Charter Schools is underway

 The Center for Research Use at the University of Delaware is conducting this nationwide survey, the Survey of Evidence Use in Education, with 300 schools, both public schools and charter schools.
 The purpose of the study is to learn more about how decision-making and problem-solving happens in schools and the role that research plays in that process.